CakesnCodes/Programming-skills-portfolio/README.md

 # Programming-skills-portfolio

-Heya chat, This repository consists of Python exercises for my programming class, I'm a beginner :>>
+Heya chat, This repository consists of Python exercises and assessments from my programming class, I'm a beginner :>>